shekharlab/mouseVC/README.md

-# Vision is Required for Cell Type Specification in the Visual Cortex
+# Vision-dependent specification of cell types and function in the developing cortex

 This respository contains all of the code used to analyze snRNA-seq data from the study.